Category: Workout of the Day

 Front Squat

-Work up to a strong effort 3 rep front squat.
-Start light and increase the weight for each set.
-The focus here should be keeping your torso upright and tracking your knees over your feet.
-Your elbows should be pointing outward with your chest up.
+Work up to a strong effort 2 rep Front Squat.
+Start light and in increase the weight for each set.
+Remember to keep your torso upright and elbows up and forward during the entire range of motion.
+Practice pressing your knees out so they track over your feet.

 WOD